phiweger/nanotext/README.md

 If you don't have annotations already, we provided a small `snakemake` workflow [here](https://github.com/phiweger/nanotext/tree/master/nanotext/workflows/annotation_tara).

 We'll use the pretrained embedding to search for _functionally_ similar genomes, where function is analogous to the topic of a document.
 If you're keen, you can [download the corpus](https://osf.io/pjf7m/) (280 MB) and train the embedding yourself (about 3 hours and 10 GB RAM on a recent MacBook Pro).
 Note that training is stochastic, and that the exact similarity values will differ slightly from the numbers below.

+Update: We are working on a new release of `nanotext` (r89), incorporating about 145k genomes from the [Genome Taxonomy Database (GTDB)](http://gtdb.ecogenomic.org/).
+The associated corpus and models are available already (see [tutorial](https://github.com/phiweger/nanotext/blob/master/tutorial/tara.ipynb)) , but the training params differ.
+We will update the code below accordingly, soon.

 ```bash